humbertohr/ecommerce-sales-dashboard/README.md

 ## 📄 License

 This project is for portfolio purposes.
-Data is anonymized and does not contain real customer information.
+Data does not contain real customer information.